A once-in-a-lifetime event is unfolding before our eyes: Filipinos will elect a new set of national leaders amid a raging global pandemic.

 While Duterte’s spokesperson Harry Roque pretends that press freedom is “alive” and “well”, we know this is not the truth.
 In fact, the government is the reason many of our colleagues are not alive.
 They are the reason the press is not well.

 As we demand government officials to perform their mandates, we also demand that they look upon the press and heed our demands too.
 As journalism professor Danilo Arao said, we must “push for press freedom to be an election issue.”

 Inspired by the masses, who themselves stand side-by-side in their march towards victory, media practitioners too must learn to come together in terminating impunity.

 While the bounds of our media organizations’ capitalist interests and market competition might deceive us into thinking that we are separate, the problems we face in our daily coverage prove to us that we are more similar than we imagine.

 No tyrant can ever come close to separating our unity.
-There is still much to do.
+There is still much to do, especially in the coming elections.
 The battle for justice is not yet over.

 Now is not the time to merely chronicle this violent history.
 Now is not the time to feign objectivity and remain neutral.
 Not when our colleagues perish without reason nor justice.
 Not when the dictators’ children are seeking higher office.
 Not when we’ve seen what the state can do to silence the critical press.

 Now and always is the time to use our reportage in our struggle for freedom.
 We are not merely deliverers or messengers.
 We are movers, too.